Living in Japan · Reflects April 2026 Naturalization Reform

 Spouse of Japanese National

 For partners of Japanese citizens or permanent residents.
-One of the most flexible long-term statuses.
-Can lead to permanent residency within three years of marriage, and to naturalization within a shorter residency window than standard routes.
+One of the most flexible long-term statuses, with reduced-residency pathways to permanent residency and naturalization preserved after the April 2026 reform.

 Flexible work rights, clear PR path